CAC Theater Guidelines & Procedures

 - Half/day rental is defined as any continuous period of six hours or less between 8 am and 11 pm.
 Any time over six hours will be billed as a full day rental.
 Splitting the day (for billing purposes) is not permitted.
 For billing purposes, the renter shall be considered in possession of the theater from the time crew call/load-in commences through completion of load-out/crew exit.

 A 25% non-refundable deposit of the total requested rental fee is required with the signing of the contract and before any reservation can be completed.
 The remainder of the total rent is due upon arrival of the first day of use.

 Additional Costs for Non-Profits Receiving a Waiver of the Rental Fee

 Any non-profit organization based in Rockland County may apply for a waiver of rental fees.
-However, if granted, the waiver will be limited to a maximum of one full day.
-Any Rockland County NPO whose needs exceed one day will be subject to the standard rental fees minus 25%.
+However, if granted, the waiver will be limited to a maximum of one full day per academic year.
+Any Rockland County NPO whose needs exceed one day per year will be subject to the standard rental fees minus 25%.
 All equipment costs as well as any additional fees still apply.
 If a non-profit organization wishes to rent the theatre for more than one day at a time, the lesser of the time used will be waived. (i.e. - If one half day is used followed by one or more full days, only the half day is waived after successful application request to the Director.)

 Rockland County non-profit organizations will receive a 10% reduction of fees for all labor costs.